pashasadri/progvis-node/README.md

 This is the Node client library for ProgVis.

-ProgVis is a simple to use tool for instrumenting cron and other long running batch jobs so you can easily track their progress and state.
+ProgVis is a simple to use tool for instrumenting periodic and long running batch jobs so you can easily track their progress and state.

 ### Table of Contents